Price Differentiation for Communication Networks: Complete Price Differentiation under complete information

 \section{Complete Price Differentiation under complete information}

 We first consider the complete information case.
-Since the SP knows the utility and identity of each user, it is possible to maximize the revenue by charging a different price to each group of users.
+Since the service provider knows the utility and the identity of each user, it is possible to maximize the revenue by charging a different price to each group of users.
 The analysis will be based on backward induction, starting from Stage~2 and then moving to Stage~1.